-Another class of identification inheritance is exemplified in figure 22.
-The encircled black dot signifies that A and B are a total subtyping of C: total $(C, \{A, B\})$ , which informally means that each instance of C must be an instance of A or B (could be both).
-Since instances of A are identified by value type l, and instances of B by instances of value type m, and due to the totality of the subtyping of C, all instances of C can be identified; either using value type l or m (or both).
+Another class of identification inheritance is exemplified in Fig. 22.
+The encircled black dot signifies that A and B are a total subtyping of C: total(C, $\{A, B\}$), which informally means that each instance of C must be an instance of C or C (could be both).
+Since instances of C are identified by value type C, and instances of C by instances of value type C, and due to the totality of the subtyping of C, all instances of C can be identified; either using value type C0 or C1 or both).
 This would lead to the following derivation rule:

-$\mathsf{total}(x,S) \land \forall{1 \leq i \leq n} \left[ I_i \, \mathsf{Identifies}{\varnothing} \, y_i \land y_i \in S \right] \ \vdash \ (I_1 \cup \ldots \cup I_n) \, \mathsf{Identifies}{\varnothing} \, x$
+$$total(x, S) \land \forall{1 \le i \le n} [I_i | dentifies_q y_i \land y_i \in S] \vdash (I_1 \cup \cdots \cup I_n) | dentifies_g x$$

 However, this rule is still too limited.
-For example, consider the schema depicted in figure 23.
-In this schema, X is clearly identified by l.
-The identifiability of Y and Z is harder.
+For example, consider the schema depicted in Fig. 23.
+In this schema, X is clearly identified by I. The identifiability of Y and Z is harder.
 Let us presume that Z would be identifiable.
 Then we would be able to conclude that Y is identifiable due to upward inheritance.
 From the identifiability of Y then follows the identifiability of Z via relationship type f by applying the first derivation rule for identification.
 We can then safely drop the postulated identifiability of Z, and conclude that Y and Z are indeed identifiable.
 We can do this since each instance of Z and Y can be identified by a list of X instances.
 Type Y and Z have a so-called recursive identification scheme.
 The recursion in this case terminates since we do not have infinite populations, and X is identifiable.